 Passwords can be reset by using the ‘Forgot Password’ feature on the web portal.
 The system will send an email to the user with a link to reset their password.

-The company has documented policies that prohibit the storage of Protected Health Information (PHI) at Clearwater offices or on Clearwater owned computers, email systems, or in any 3rd party services other than our HIPAA-compliant Amazon production servers.
+The company has documented policies that prohibit the storage of Protected Health Information (PHI) at SHOEBOX offices or on SHOEBOX owned computers, email systems, or in any 3rd party services other than our HIPAA-compliant Amazon production servers.
 All data is hosted in the U.S. by Amazon.
 Data is physically secured in Amazon’s data warehouses only.
 These facilities are monitored and staffed 24×7 and the servers are protected in locked cages.
 Details of the extensive security features can be found here.

 Access to the Production Environment